Ayon128/Ayon128.github.io/_pages/about.md

 My research interests are primarily in Natural Language Processing (NLP), Large Language Models (LLMs), and Multimodal Learning.
 In the field of NLP, I focus on areas such as low-resource languages, code-mixed language translation, sentiment analysis, and text classification.
 I have extensive experience working with transformer-based models and have participated in various shared tasks focusing on cross-lingual applications.
 Additionally, I have also explored several important topics in Machine Learning (ML) and Deep Learning (DL) including feature fusion techniques, pooling strategies, and model optimization for low-resource settings.

 ## Recent News
+ * **June 2025**: Paper published in The Journal of Engineering (JoE) — Enhanced Semantic Relatedness Prediction Using XLM‐RoBERTa and CNNs With K‐Fold Cross‐Validation 😍🎉

 * **March 2025**: Secured 5th place in UNLP 2025 Shared Task on Span Identification for Detecting Social Media Manipulation 🏅
   * Team: KCRL Rank list: [https://shorturl.at/Ytukc](https://shorturl.at/Ytukc)